kotlin-orm/ktorm-docs/source/en/joining.md

 It can be seen that the `t_employee` table appears twice with different aliases, `emp` and `mgr`, in the SQL above.
 It is exactly the aliases that distinguish the two same tables in the self joining query.
 Then how can we achieve this with Ktorm?

-If you are careful enough, you might have found that there is an `aliased` function in the `Table` class, this function returns a new created table object with all properties (including the table name and columns and so on) being copied from current table, but applying a new alias given by the parameter.
-Using the `aliased` function, try to implement the self joining above, we may write codes like this:
+You might have noticed that there is an `aliased` function in the `Table` class, this function returns a new created table object with all properties (including the table name and columns and so on) being copied from current table, but applying a new alias given by the parameter.
+Using the `aliased` function, try to implement the self joining above, we may write code like this:

 ```kotlin
 data class Names(val name: String?, val managerName: String?, val departmentName: String?)